CHANGES TO REPEAT PRESCRIPTIONS

 Please note from 1st September 2016 the time allowed for issuing and printing of repeat prescriptions will be 72 hours.

-Your repeat prescription will be ready to collect 3 working days after submitting them to the practice and please remember to take weekends and bank holidays.
+Your repeat prescription will be ready to collect 3 working days after submitting them to the practice and please remember to take weekends and bank holidays into account.

 Please note, as from Tuesday 23 August 2016 the Practice will be closed every Tuesday lunchtime from 1.00 pm - 2.00 pm for staff training.